Cambridge District Scout Archive

 The following tale is told through the scrapbook of Arthur Thurlow, Kings Scout and Rover of the 13th Cambridge, who joined the RAF in 1946.
 No commentary is attached to these pieces of personal memorabilia.
-Arthur attended the Whitsun 1946 Peace Rally at Gilwell in before his ‘call up’ and with the 13th at Summer Camp.
+Arthur attended the Whitsun 1946 Peace Rally at Gilwell in before his ‘call up’ and was with the 13th at Summer Camp.

 November 1946 the Chaplain was asking permission for Members of the Yatersbury Station Rover Crew to return late.
 Both Yatesbury and Melksham (below) taught Radar and Radio operators and were largely technical training schools.